doombubbles/bg3-mods/Wiki/New-Items.md

 **Hat of Frostfire Acuity** - Effects of Combination of Hat of Fire Acuity and Coldbrim Hat.
 Combine using "'A Song of Ice and Fire' Review" found eaten by the Mimic in Moonrise Towers.

 **A Staff of Ice and Fire** - +2 Staff.
-Resistance to Cold and Fire Damage.
+Resistance to Cold and Fire damage.
 Whenever you deal Cold damage, also deal 1d4 Fire damage.
 Whenever you deal Fire damage, also deal 1d4 Cold damage.
-Effcts of Mourning Frost and Incandescent Staff.
+Combines the effects of Mourning Frost and the Incandescent Staff.
 Combine using "'A Song of Ice and Fire' Review" found eaten by the Mimic in Moonrise Towers.

 **The Physical Cloth** - Combines most of the effects of The Mighty Cloth, The Graceful Cloth, and The Sturdy Cloth.
-Combine using a Thread of Uninhibited Kushigo dropped by Oprheus' Honour Guard.
+Combine using a Thread of Uninhibited Kushigo dropped by Orpheus' Honour Guard.

 **The Mental Cloth** - Combines most of the effects of The Cunning Cloth, The Lucid Cloth, and The Splendid Cloth.
-Combine using a Thread of Uninhibited Kushigo dropped by Oprheus' Honour Guard.
+Combine using a Thread of Uninhibited Kushigo dropped by Orpheus' Honour Guard.

 **The Universal Cloth** - Combines most of the effects of The Physical Cloth and The Mental Cloth.
 Combine using a Thread of Universal Kushigo, purchased from Koll the Red at High Hall.